auth0/docs/articles/scopes/current/oidc-scopes.md

 5. The user accepts and authorizes your app to have this level of access to their information stored by Google.
 6. Your app now has access to the user's profile information and email address.

-## OIDC Scopes
+## Standard claims

-OIDC scopes are used during authentication to authorize access to a user's details.
+Standard claims are intended to provide an application with user details, such as name, email, and picture, and are pre-defined for the OIDC protocol.
+You can also create [custom claims](/scopes/current/custom-claims).

 The basic (and required) scope for OIDC is `openid`, which indicates that an application intends to use the OIDC protocol to verify a user's identity.
 Beyond that, an application can ask for additional scopes by listing the requested scope names in the `scope` parameter, separated by spaces.

-In OIDC, each scope returns a set of user attributes, which are called _claims_.
-The scopes an application should request depend on which user attributes the application needs.
-Once the user authorizes the requested scopes, the claims are returned in an ID Token and are also available through the [/userinfo endpoint](/api/authentication#get-user-info).

-## Standard claims

-Standard claims are intended to provide an application with user details, such as name, email, and picture, and are pre-defined for the OIDC protocol.
 Standard claims included in the most commonly-used scopes are listed below, but for a full list of available standard claims, refer to the [OIDC specification: Standard Claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims).

 | Scope     | Claims          |